The Perks of Being an Independent Travel Agent

 Customer service skills

-Excellent at research & passionate about learning
+Excellent at research and invested in learning

-Sales and marketing-oriented
+A sales and marketing-oriented mindset

 How to become an independent travel agent: a step-by-step guide

 Becoming a travel agent takes work and dedication.
 But if you stick with it, a career as a travel advisor can be rewarding in both an “I love my job!” kind of way and in a lucrative sense.
+Let’s break down the steps

 1. Find a host agency

-"Once I decided that I wanted to become a travel agent, I spent quite a lot of time researching the many available host agencies," Fora Advisor Jennifer Lopez said.
-"When I came across Fora, I knew instantly that I had found the perfect fit for me.
-Fora's emphasis on technology and innovation appealed to me.
+"Once I decided that I wanted to become a travel agent, I spent quite a lot of time researching the many available host agencies.
+When I came across Fora, I knew instantly that I had found the perfect fit for me,” Fora Advisor Jennifer Lopez said.
+“Fora's emphasis on technology and innovation appealed to me.
 I also appreciated their openness to what kind of business I wanted for myself.
 If I wanted travel advising to be my full-time job, Fora would help make that happen.
 If I wanted to do travel advising part-time and only book travel occasionally, Fora was open to that as well."

 2. Get formal training

 "If I had to describe Fora's training program in one word, it would be robust," Fora Advisor Caroline Weilert said.
-"I love that Fora considers all angles related to training - business planning, destination overviews, hotel spotlights, mentorship programs, supplier overviews – and that it provides webinars, live trainings, recordings and best of all, access to the entire supplier community.
+"I love that Fora considers all angles related to training — business planning, destination overviews, hotel spotlights, mentorship programs, supplier overviews — and that it provides webinars, live training, recordings and, best of all, access to the entire supplier community.
 Everyone at Fora is a learner and a trainer because we all have different types of knowledge to share with each other."

 3. Stay diligent and start booking travel

-As you learn the ropes, you’ll gear up to get ready to book travel for clients.
-Booking travel for clients is a skill that you’ll build confidence in over time.
-Hotels are a great start to book travel, but there are plenty of other travel experiences that you can book, from vacation packages to travel insurance.
-Learn more about the different types of travel suppliers you can book as an advisor.
+After learning the ropes, it’s time to book travel for clients.
+Hotels are a great start, but there are plenty of other travel experiences Fora Advisors can book, from vacation packages to travel insurance.
+(Learn more about the different types of travel suppliers you can book as an advisor.)
+Success rarely occurs overnight.
+But you get out what you put in, and we’ve got plenty of resources to help you along the way.

-Considerations to become an independent travel agent
+Become an independent travel agent through Fora

-We offer everything you need to succeed as a travel advisor, from your first booking to your 1,000th and beyond.
+Fora offers everything you need to succeed as a travel advisor, from your first booking to your 1,000th and beyond.

-"Simply put, Fora was the most innovative, tech-forward, community-focused and supportive host agency of all that I researched," Fora Advisor Caroline Weilert shared.
-"I have not for one second second guessed my decision to go with Fora.
+"Simply put, Fora was the most innovative, tech-forward, community-focused and supportive host agency of all that I researched," Fora Advisor Caroline Weilert said.

 When you’re ready to get started, apply to become a Fora Advisor today.